Fujairah, the UAE

 We asked people if there is a lot of crime.
 They answered:

 "Fujairah, like the rest of the United Arab Emirates, is generally considered to be a safe place to live and visit.
 The crime rate is relatively low compared to other global cities.
 The UAE government has strict laws and regulations in place to maintain public safety and security.
 Violent crime is particularly rare, and petty crime like theft or pickpocketing is not common either.
 However, as with any location, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings.
-The local police are known for their efficiency and responsiveness, contributing to the overall sense of safety in Fujairah," wrote a member in Fujairah.
+The local police are known for their efficiency and responsiveness, contributing to the overall sense of safety in Fujairah," remarked one expat living in Fujairah, the UAE.

 About the Author